We have wanted to do a canopy tour for years and we finally got our chance with St. Kits Zipline

 There isn’t a lot of technique involved in ziplining here in St. Kitts.
 The harness is a full body harness and all you have to do is sit down and enjoy the ride.
 You don’t even have to hold on if you don’t want to.
 The only piece of advice that you need to remember is to bend your legs, stick your feet up and lean way back when you come in to the end of the line.

-There aren’t any breaks for this ziplining adventure.
+There aren’t any hand brakes or automatic stops for this ziplining adventure.
 Your stopping device is a spring at the end of the line that you barrel into at full force, but that is part of the fun!

 The practice run is the most jarring of them all as the line is fast and the landing is hard.
 But once you go up to the longer and higher lines, the landing is far more graceful.